secretstartups/handbook/hiring/greenhouse/index.html.md

 ### Changing jobs

 If a candidate applies for a job but is a better fit for another job, they will need to be added to a new job.
 There are a few options to do this.
 To start, go to the candidate profile and click `Add or Transfer Candidate's Jobs` at the bottom right.
 From there, you can either add a new job to the candidate profile, which will keep all data within the original job and start a clean slate for the new job.
+You should choose this option when you will be taking the candidate through a brand new hiring process from start to finish, and do not want previous interview details to appear on the new job.
-Alternatively, you can also transfer the candidate data to the new job, but this should be done with caution, as it will not transfer any scheduled (i.e. not completed and submitted) interviews or scorecards, and it will remove the candidate from any reports about the original job.
+Alternatively, you can also transfer the candidate data to the new job, which should be used when a the positions are the same or they will be continuing their current interview process and scorecards into the new role.
+It should also be used in the case of Evergreen positions.
+Please exercise caution during this process, because while scorecards will transfer, scheduled interviews will not.
+If a scorecard has not been submitted, it will also not transfer and will be lost.
+Transferring will remove the candidate from any reports about the original job.
 Admins are also able to remove a job and its history from a candidate profile, which should be done only when absolutely necessary.

 ### Auto-tags